-Mr Pete Wishart MP, SNP Member of Parliament for Perth & North Perthshire has welcomed a new campaign aimed at making Scotland’s growing private rented sector fit for families and fairer for all which was launched in Perth recently.
+Mr Pete Wishart, SNP Member of Parliament for Perth & North Perthshire has welcomed a new campaign aimed at making Scotland’s growing private rented sector fit for families and fairer for all which was launched in Perth recently.

 Speaking today (Thursday) Mr Wishart said: